Backed by Canonical

-Canonical engineering capacity is distributed globally for device-oriented engagements, and can be led from the US, Europe or Asia, with local teams accountable for customer needs.
+Engineering needs differ by market and engagements can be led from the US, Europe or Asia, with local teams accountable for your needs.

-Nine years and 19 releases – and all
+Nine years and 20 releases – and all on time

 Since its launch in 2004, Ubuntu has kept to a strict six-month release cycle.
-Every fourth release benefits from long-term support (LTS) with five years’ worth of hardware, security and maintenance updates, giving business users confidence to commit to Ubuntu at scale.
+Every fourth release, including the current one, Ubuntu 14.04, benefits from long-term support (LTS) - which means five years’ worth of hardware, security and maintenance updates guaranteed, giving business users the confidence to commit to Ubuntu at scale.